hydro-informatics/hydro-informatics.github.io/_sources/numerics/gaia-bedload.md

 :name: krimml-2010
 :class: with-shadow

 The Krimmler Ache in Austria during a small flood event.
-Even though the watershed has a high {term}`Sediment yield`, the transport capacity of the water in this river section is so high, that the riverbed only consists of large boulders.
+Even though the watershed has a high {term}`Sediment yield`, the transport capacity of the water in this river section is so high that the riverbed predominantly consists of large boulders.
 Thus, the river section can be characterized as naturally sediment supply-limited (picture: Sebastian Schwindt 2010).
 ```
 ````